-- (B) Any interim safety measure that is imposed on a member of the Legislative Assembly must be narrowly tailored to minimize limitations on the member's ability to perform core legislative functions and to address immediate safety concerns, and an interim safety measure may not be imposed until after the member is given notice of the proposed interim safety measure and an opportunity to be heard by the applicable chamber committee on conduct. - (d) If the respondent is a member of the Legislative Assembly: - (A) The committee on conduct of the chamber in which the respondent serves is authorized to impose an interim safety measure on the respondent that lasts no longer than until the complaint is resolved; - (B) The [independent] investigator shall report the investigator's interim safety recommendation and the reasons for the recommendation to the respondent, to the committee and to the presiding officer of the chamber; and - (C) The committee shall promptly deliberate on the recommendation and shall adopt such interim safety measures that the committee determines are appropriate.
-For purposes of conducting a hearing to deliberate on interim safety measures under this paragraph, the committee hearing need only comply with one-hour notice requirements.
+(B) Any interim safety measure that is imposed on a member of the Legislative Assembly must be narrowly tailored to minimize limitations on the member's ability to perform core legislative functions and to address immediate safety concerns, and an interim safety measure may not be imposed until after the member is given notice of the proposed interim safety measure and an opportunity to be heard by the applicable chamber committee on conduct.

+19 (d) If the respondent is a member of the Legislative Assembly:

+20 (A) The committee on conduct of the chamber in which the respondent 21 serves is authorized to impose an interim safety measure on the respondent 22 that lasts no longer than until the complaint is resolved;

+(B) The independent investigator shall report the investigator's interim 23safety recommendation and the reasons for the recommendation to the re-24spondent, to the committee and to the presiding officer of the chamber; and 25(C) The committee shall promptly deliberate on the recommendation and 26shall adopt such interim safety measures that the committee determines are 27appropriate.
+For purposes of conducting a hearing to deliberate on interim 28safety measures under this paragraph, the committee hearing need only 29comply with one-hour notice requirements.
+30

-- (e) If the respondent is not a member of the Legislative Assembly, the [independent] investigator shall make the investigator's interim safety recommendation: - (A) In the case of a respondent who is a Legislative Branch employee in either a partisan or nonpartisan staff position, to the employee's appointing authority. - (B) In the case of a respondent who is a State of Oregon employee but not a Legislative Branch employee, to the employee's agency director and the Legislative Administrator.
+31 (e) If the respondent is not a member of the Legislative Assembly, the

+1 independent investigator shall make the investigator's interim safety recom-2 mendation:

+3 (A) In the case of a respondent who is a Legislative Branch employee in 4 either a partisan or nonpartisan staff position, to the employee's appointing 5 authority.

+6 (B) In the case of a respondent who is a State of Oregon employee but 7 not a Legislative Branch employee, to the employee's agency director and the 8 Legislative Administrator.

-(C) In the case of a respondent who is a lobbyist, employee of a contractor or member of the public, to the Legislative Administrator.
+9 (C) In the case of a respondent who is a lobbyist, employee of a contractor 10 or member of the public, to the Legislative Administrator.

-(f) The person who receives the [independent] investigator's interim safety recommendation made under paragraph (e) of this subsection shall act promptly on the recommendation.
+(f) The person who receives the independent investigator's interim safety recommendation made under paragraph (e) of this subsection shall act promptly on the recommendation.

-- (g) The Legislative Equity Officer or an offsite process counselor that has received a confidential disclosure under subsection (10) of this rule may recommend interim safety measures under this subsection if requested by the individual making a disclosure under subsection (10) of this rule, except that the interim safety measure may not: - (A) Identify the individual making the confidential disclosure without the consent of the individual; - (B) Penalize or place the person who is the subject of the disclosure in a worse position than before the disclosure was made. - (h)(A) If a complainant, impacted party or respondent is a member of the Legislative Assembly, the member may voluntarily agree to comply with an interim safety measure that conforms with paragraphs (a), (b) and (c) of this subsection, if the interim safety measure is also approved by the cochairpersons of the appropriate committee on conduct.
+(g) The Legislative Equity Officer or an offsite process counselor that has received a confidential disclosure under subsection (10) of this rule may recommend interim safety measures under this subsection if requested by the individual making a disclosure under subsection (10) of this rule, except that the interim safety measure may not:

+(A) Identify the individual making the confidential disclosure without theconsent of the individual; or

+(B) Penalize or place the person who is the subject of the disclosure in a worse position than before the disclosure was made.

+23 (14) Investigations.